Note: this blog post is mostly about SQL ORM

 We were taught that programming is about abstraction, and that abstraction is programming.
 And so we believed that we should stop worrying about database interaction.

-In Go, I was attracted to gorm the fact that I could just declare my SQL table schema as well as its cardinality in the struct type definition.
+In Go, I was attracted to gorm due to the fact that I could just declare my SQL table schema as well as its cardinality in the struct type definition.

 I had somehow managed to avoid learning advanced SQL for 2 years, simply because my 1st company did not use much SQL.
 Plus when I had to, I told myself I could just use ORM.

-This obscurity is bad when debugging performance issues because simply scanning through code will mislead us to think innocently that our app only fetches a field.
+This obscurity is bad when debugging performance issues because simply scanning through code will mislead us to think innocently that our code only fetches a field.

-It also gets more complex with complex queries with multiple joins.
-Since we’ll have to do this when we declare our ORM data models, it gets even harder to analyze a large graph of data models with complex relationship.
+Since we’ll have to do this when we declare our ORM data models, it gets even harder to analyze a large graph of data models with complex relationships.

-This makes injecting these DBMS-specific dialect clauses very difficult when using ORM, even though most ORMs already provide features like Suffix, etc.
+This makes injecting these vendor-specific SQL dialect clauses very difficult when using ORM, even though most ORMs already provide features like suffix feature in the API, etc.

-When using ORM, the most fine-grained controls of these SQL executions are usually done using some of these Suffix stuff.
+When using ORM, the most fine-grained controls of these SQL executions are usually done using the suffix stuff to specify additional query.

 Another reason that ORM needlessly increases complexity for our code is that ORM usually comes with framework-specific way to define database interactions.
 Adding another “language” (the ORM definitions) is of course going to make our code require more context to read.

-Sometimes at my previous company, we needed to make changes to database code.
+Sometimes at my previous work, we needed to make changes to database code.
 Most of the times it’s due to race condition, or new features needed complex queries.

-Every time such problems came, the first thing I did was going to the ORM documentation.
+Every time such problems came, the first thing I did was referring to the ORM documentation, in addition to SQL articles.

-This is because different ORM frameworks have different APIs, and I never memorize ORM APIs because they aren’t standardized and will change arbitarily.
+This is because different ORM frameworks have different APIs, and I never memorize ORM APIs because they aren’t standardized and might change arbitarily in new versions.

-This is worlds away from SQL specs, which are stable and are actually worth time for learning.
+This is worlds away from SQL (the language), which is stable and is actually worth spending some time learning.
+Retained SQL knowledge will get you further than knowledge about particular ORM.

 Some RDBMS also has its own flavor of SQL, but the most basic operations are standardized, and this knowledge can be carried over or translated to other RDBMS.
-The stuff that differs tends to be advanced queries, like sub-queries, concurrency and transactions.
+The stuff that differs tends to be present only in advanced queries, like sub-queries, concurrency and transactions.

-This means that to properly use an RDMS, you’d first need to know SQL, and then the DMBS-specific details, in order to be able to build a correct, complex, performant queries.
+This means that to properly use an RDMS, you’d first need to know SQL, and then the DBMS-vendor-specific details, in order to be able to build a correct, complex, performant queries.

-That may sound like a lot of work, but if you wish to do the same with ORM, you will still need to know the stuff that RDBS users know, plus, the details of your ORM framework!
+That may sound like a lot of work, but with ORM in your code, you will still need to know all that stuff that non-ORM users know, plus, the details of your ORM framework!

-This is because, whether with or without ORM, we can’t come up with complex queries without knowing SQL and the DMBS-specific details.
+This is because, whether with or without ORM, we can’t come up with complex queries without knowing SQL and the DMBS-specific details beforehand.

 So when problems get complex, you’ll still need to know SQL.

-The answer is, just learn SQL.
-Knowing SQL will save time when debugging or programming a complex database interaction code.
+Just learn SQL.
+Knowing SQL will save you time when debugging, implementing, or updating code that involves complex database interactions.

 Query builders are ubiquitous, and most languages have >1 such libraries.
 But sometimes the builders do not support all the things we want to do.
 What then?